Vismay299/Heart-Disease-Project/README.md

 * Hence I went to Hyperparameter Tuning of Logistic Regression and Random Forest which gace an accuracy of 88% and 85% respectively.

+##  Conclusion

+This project would not have been possible if not for the various notebooks on Kaggle.com where people had uploaded their own implementation of the same dataset.
+Understanding their thought process played a major role in shaping my project.
+Finally my end goal is to deploy this model on the web so that people are able to predict their  chances of getting a heart disease or not.